navattic.identify({ email: user.email })

 A well-integrated RFP tool acts as a central command center that communicates with all the other software your team relies on daily.
 When these systems talk to each other, you eliminate data silos, reduce the risk of human error, and speed up the entire response process.
 Think of it as building a digital assembly line where information moves automatically from one station to the next, from initial request to final submission.
 This connectivity is what transforms a good tool into an indispensable part of your sales process.

-Connecting to Your CRM
+Integrating with Your CRM

 Your Customer Relationship Management (CRM) platform, whether it’s Salesforce, HubSpot, or another system, is the heart of your sales operations.
 It’s where all your customer data lives.
 A solid RFP tool should connect directly to your CRM, allowing you to pull in account details, contact information, and deal history without missing a beat.
 This connection also works both ways, automatically updating the deal status in your CRM as you make progress on the proposal.
 This ensures your sales pipeline is always accurate and helps improve workflow and data management across the entire sales team, giving everyone a clear view of what’s happening.